ibm-cloud-docs/openshift/openshift_subnets.md

 By default, 4 portable public and 4 portable private IP addresses can be used to expose single apps to the public or private network by [creating a network load balancer (NLB) service](/docs/containers?topic=containers-loadbalancer).
 To create more than 4 public or 4 private NLBs, you can get more portable IP addresses by adding network subnets to the cluster.
 {: shortdesc}

 When you make a subnet available to a cluster, IP addresses of this subnet are used for cluster networking purposes.
 To avoid IP address conflicts, make sure to use a subnet with one cluster only.
-Do not use a subnet for multiple clusters or for other purposes outside of {{site.data.keyword.containerlong_notm}} at the same time.
+Do not use a subnet for multiple clusters or for other purposes outside of Red Hat OpenShift on IBM Cloud at the same time.
 {: important}

 ### Adding portable IPs by ordering more subnets